Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 On the plus side, this Onsen in Nara is very clean.
 The luxurious atmosphere of the changing rooms help me to feel that this is as good an establishment as any to go testicle tapping.

 A few seconds later I’m in the changing room.
-Already there are a few local guys letting it all hang out, having a chin wag and shooting the shit.
+Already there are a few local guys letting it all hang out and having a chin wag.
 I mean it’s cool, it’s not like I’ve never seen a penis before.

 Taking The Plunge